lucchesi-sec/cybersec-projects/aws-security-scanner/README.md

 This script helps identify these common AWS misconfigurations:

-1. **Public S3 Buckets**: S3 buckets should not be publicly accessible unless absolutely necessary
+1. **Public S3 Buckets**: S3 buckets should not be publicly accessible unless absolutely necessary.
-2. **Missing Encryption**: S3 buckets should use encryption at rest
+2. **Missing Encryption**: S3 buckets should use server-side encryption at rest to protect sensitive data.
-3. **Access Logging**: Critical buckets should have access logging enabled
+3. **Access Logging**: Critical buckets should have access logging enabled to track requests and identify potential security incidents.
+4. **Bucket Versioning**: Enabling versioning helps protect against accidental data deletion or overwrites.
+5. **MFA Delete**: For versioned buckets, MFA Delete adds an extra layer of security by requiring multi-factor authentication for permanently deleting object versions.
-4. **Insecure Bucket Policies**: Policies should follow principle of least privilege
+6. **Insecure Bucket Policies**: Bucket policies should follow the principle of least privilege and avoid overly permissive configurations.

 ## Project Structure